-Complaint-based code enforcement is most effective when the public understands how it works, their role in communicating issues to the City, and the limitations of code enforcement (what it can and can't address).
-ACTION Continue this model, but expand outreach (in collaboration with a new Neighborhood Coordinator position described elsewhere in the plan toolkit) to better inform residents and neighborhood groups about their role in this partnership.
-Who Cost City of Fargo Potentially nominal through enhanced coordination between Inspections, Community Development, and Communications & Public Relations - Targeted code enforcement activities run the risk of unfairly focusing on specific neighborhoods and populations.
-The key to active but fair code enforcement is to have a systematic approach, such as a process for regular sweeps. - Comprehensive sweeps offer significant opportunities to communicate with property owners about the purpose of code enforcement, about programs to assist those who need help to remedy violations, and about programs that exist to stimulate property improvements and rehab.
-ACTION Institute a core-wide system of code enforcement sweeps that divides the core neighborhoods into a series of zones that receive a block-by-block sweep for code violations on a regular basis.
+Complaint-based code enforcement is most effective when the public understands how it works, their role in communicating issues to the City, and the limitations of code enforcement (what it can and cannot address).
+Targeted code enforcement activities run the risk of unfairly focusing on specific neighborhoods and populations.
+The key to active but fair code enforcement is to have a systematic approach, such as a process for regular sweeps.
+ACTION Comprehensive sweeps offer significant opportunities to communicate with property owners about the purpose of code enforcement, about programs to assist those who need help to remedy violations, and about programs that exist to stimulate property improvements and rehab.
+Continue this model of code enforcement, but expand outreach (in collaboration with a new Neighborhood Coordinator position described elsewhere in the plan toolkit) to better inform residents and neighborhood groups about their role in this partnership.
+Cost ACTION Who City of Fargo Building Inspections, in collaboration with Communications and Governmental Affairs and Neighborhood Coordinator Potentially nominal through enhanced coordination between Building Inspections, Communications and Governmental Affairs, Neighborhood Coordinator, and neighborhood organizations Institute a system of code enforcement sweeps that divides the core neighborhoods into a series of zones that receive a block-by-block sweep for code violations on a regular basis.
 For example, the core could be divided into four zones, each with a similar number of properties.
-Starting in Year 1, Zone #1 would be the focus of a strategic code enforcement sweep, following by Zone #2 in Year 2.
+Starting in Year 1, Zone #1 would be the focus of a strategic code enforcement sweep, followed by Zone #2 in Year 2.
 Properties in Zone #1 would be subject to another sweep in Year 5 when the cycle starts again.
-Who Cost City of Fargo Estimates to be developed with Building Inspections 3.
-Upgrade the existing rental inspection program into a license and inspection system